Darukshock/Gui-Lib/README.md

     + `ui:player/teleport` must be run as & at the player every tick, so that upon right click, the Gui opens.
     + `ui:player/close` must be run as & at the player once to remove its linked minecart.
 A new minecart will be linked when running `ui:player/teleport` again.
 <i>This is my first time writing a guide for anything code-related.
 If you feel like you're missing something to make your own UI, please let me know on discord : @darukshock</i>

+## Known Issues

+The Gui has a few flaws :
+- The minecart isn't invincible, which means that players could punch it in until it gets removed
+- The minecart isn't private, so players could open someone else's Gui, which might cause problems.
+This lib was only tested in singleplayer

 ## Credits
 - Original GUI framework : Cloud Wold
 - Invisible Minecarts : Misode